 Replicate!
 Talk about an underappreciated mechanic.
 Replicate first appeared on ten red and blue instants and sorceries in Guildpact, then nowhere else.
-That’s a shame, since it’s not only simple, efficient, and easy to explain, but there’s also plenty of design to explore.
+That’s a shame, since it’s simple, efficient, easy to explain, and there’s plenty of design left to explore.
 For example, Wizards never made a card with a Replicate cost that was different than the card’s casting cost…

-While toying with Replicate, I figured we might as well continue our ‘Red likes to sacrifice itself’ theme.
-Originally, I made the spell cost , and cost the Replicate at .
+Originally, I made the base spell cost , and put the Replicate at .
 I liked how the card got fractionally more efficient the more mana that was at your disposal.
 But it’s unlikely you would be able to use the card as an effective answer to an opponent’s removal spell if it cost .
-So I swapped two costs.
+So I swapped the two costs.
 It’s less exciting this way, but probably more useful.

-I’m using my veto power here.
+I’m using my veto power on Balduvian Shaman.
 Not because of complexity, though.
 The Shaman is a wordy common (?!) but it isn’t that confusing.
-His main function is to turn Circle of Protection: Red into CoP:Whatever Color You Need (and add a cumulative upkeep of .)
+His main function is to turn Circle of Protection: Red into Circle of Protection: It’s All Good (now with bonus cumulative upkeep of .)

-I talked before about how I don’t like cards that hose a specific color, so I could cite that for my veto.
-But as I said before, I’m okay with color hosers with a light touch to them.
-It would be easy to design a Seal of Cleansing that gained you 3 life if it destroyed a black permanent, for example.
+I talked before about how I don’t like color hosers, so I could cite that for my veto.
+But as I said before, I’m okay with hosers with a light touch.
+A Seal of Cleansing that gains you 3 life if it destroys a black permanent, for example.

-But that’s what leads us to our real problem.
-I would need to design cards for Balduvian Shaman to target.
-I’m guessing, at least ten white enchantments would need to be made, each of which that would have some effect when the color word on them was changed.
-If this was week one or two, I would take up that challenge.
-But this is week six, each color already has a general direction, and shoehorning this theme in at this point would be too disruptive.
-Sorry Shaman, you’re too late to the party.
+No, the real problem is I’d need to design cards for Balduvian Shaman to target.
+I’m guessing at least ten white enchantments must be made, each of which did something when the color word on them changed.
+If this was week one or two, I’d take up that challenge.
+But this is week six, multiple mechanical identities are established, I can already see myself struggling in the weeks ahead to fill in design to make those identities work, and shoehorning this theme at this point would be too disruptive.
+Sorry Shaman, you’re late to the party.
 Maybe next time.

 Ah.
 An archenemy scheme.
-Well we can’t put that in the cube, so it gets an automatic veto.
+Well that won’t fit in the cube, so it also gets an automatic veto.

 For what it’s worth, I really like this effect.
-I did try to put it in the cube by assigning a cost to the ability, to make a spell out of the scheme.
-But there was no good way to cost the spell without it being underwhelming.
-The problem is that this ability is really good in multiplayer, but I prefer to play tournament-style one on one games with cube drafts.
-With only one opponent, I imagine the card probably costs .
+I tryed sneaking it in by assigning it a cost, making a sorcery out of the scheme.
+The result was underwhelming.
+This ability is really good in multiplayer, but I prefer to play tournament-style one-on-one games with cube drafts.
+With only one opponent, I imagine OBEYN would cost .
 But in a multiplayer game, it probably costs .
-I could change the wording to say target player… but then I’m no longer updating the scheme to be a card, I’m designing a different card.
-Best we move on.
+I could change the wording to say target player… but then I’m rewriting what the original scheme does.
+It’s best we move on.

-Another giant, overpowered mythic rare beastie.
-Once again, though, this game changer is kept in check by its cost.
-Six mana isn’t difficult to achieve in limited, but the eight mana needed to destroy the board will remain just out of reach in a number of games.
+Another giant, overpowered mythic rare ape.
+Once again, this game changer is kept in check by its cost.
+Six mana isn’t difficult for limited, but the eight mana necessary to destroy the board will remain out of reach for a number of games.

-One of these times, I’m going to design a card that helps us accelerate us into the end game.
-But that will probably be on the heels of an expensive, yet weak card, like Scaled Wurm.
-For now, though, with all the crazy stuff happening at seven and eight, I don’t think we have enough hate to keep these power cards checked yet.
-I still feel bad for not making a proper spell out of “Only Blood Ends Your Nightmares”, so I made this:
+One of these times, I’m going to design a card that helps accelerate into the end game.
+But that will probably be on the heels of an expensive, weak card, like Scaled Wurm.
+For now, we need a few more cards to keep these power cards checked.
+I feel bad for not making a proper spell out of “Only Blood Ends Your Nightmares”, so I played with its theme and made this:

 Cards like this need a natural point where they must stop.
-Using charge counters made for a natural fit, since the set already included a counter theme.
-I kept bouncing around with the number of counters and the casting cost, until it finally occurred to me that I could tie the two together, and that the card was acceptable at every cost.
-It’s nice when things align like that.
-It’s a pity that Xenic Polgergeist from log five can’t attack with an animated Scythe, but he can blow up an opponent’s scythe on command.
-Nothing wrong with that.
+Using charge counters was a natural fit, since the set already included a counter theme.
+I kept bouncing around the number of counters versus the cost, until it occurred to me that if I tied the two together using , that the card was acceptable at every cost.
+It’s nice when things align.
+It’s a pity Xenic Poltergeist from log five can’t attack with an animated Scythe, but it can blow up an opponent’s scythe on command.
+That’ll do.

 Oh!
 I’ve never seen this card before.
-‘Just Fate‘ may sound like the latest Hugh Grant / Juliette Lewis romantic comedy, but it’s secretly a Rebuke printed thirteen years earlier in Portal: Second Age.
+‘Just Fate‘ may sound like the latest Hugh Grant / Juliette Lewis romantic comedy, but it’s a secret Rebuke printed thirteen years ago in Portal: Second Age.
 Technically, Rebuke is the strictly better* card, since Just Fate restricts when it can be cast.
-If you’re playing Just Fate for the goofy artwork, and your opponent flashes a surprise Giant Growth during the declare blockers step, you just got fated, son.
+If you play Just Fate for the goofy artwork, and your opponent flashes a Giant Growth during the declare blockers step, you just got fated, son.

 Speaking of the artwork… I can’t.
-There aren’t enough words to express all the majesty infused in this modern masterpiece.
-Thankfully, the commenter, idrinkyourmilkshake, has boiled down the narrative essence of this tableau for me:
+There aren’t enough words to express the majesty infused in this modern masterpiece.
+Thankfully, Gatherer commenter, idrinkyourmilkshake, boiled the narrative’s essence into this savory stew:

 “Oh no — the buzzsaw is coming”